heliumsneakers/apollo.nvim/README.md

 # apollo.nvim
-Not a vibe coding agent suite, something that aims to understand your workspace and answer questions, offer changes, document and comment on implementation specs.
+Not a vibe coding agent suite, apollo aims to understand your workspace and answer questions, offer changes, document and comment on implementation specs.